Skip to contents

 set_data

-A named list of set-level metadata to attach to the resulting bundle_set.
+A named list of set-level scalar metadata to attach to the resulting bundle_set.
 Defaults to the set_data of the first bundle_set input (if present) or an empty list.

 Value